Why do Security Testing?

 Why use AVORD?

-There are many reasons why an organisation may wish to choose AVORD as their security testing provider, such as to help meet the challenges outlined in the previous section.
+There are many reasons why an organisation may wish to choose AVORD as their security testing provider.
+For example we can help meet the challenges outlined in the previous section.

 Other challenges highlighted included difficulties in: